 Bye for now!

-Do you know any veterans?
+What are your favorite penguin facts?
 Be sure to let us know!
-And don’t forget…have an critterrific Veterans Day!
+And don’t forget…have a penguin-filled day!

 Bye for now!